jimbobding/seasons/TESTING.md

 - Mistake in the spelling for the no-image jpeg.
 - Same in toasts, cart and product detail.
+- Had a target blank href to a products image in the no-image jpeg part.

 Editing products

 - edit a product using incorect information to submitting a price with over 6 digits
 - Edit a product using the correct information.
+- Change the product rating to a higher rating than 5

+- If using more than 6 digits when editing a product an error message will show 'Failed to update product.
+Please ensure the form is valid.' as well as an error toast.
+- When eding a product with the correct information a success toast will show ' Successfully updated product!' an dth eproduct will be updated.